oldcordapp/OldcordV2/README.md

 # Dont ask for WebRTC as it most likely will never be finished, my brain too small for that

 # Credits
-Myself - literally 90% of the code
+Myself - literally 90% of the code <br />
-Ziad from hummus for 10% of the code (Permissions handling & token stuff) - love you oh and discord.js devs for snowflake stuff
+Ziad from hummus for 10% of the code (Permissions handling & token stuff) - love you <br />
+oh and discord.js devs for snowflake stuff <br />

 # Setup
 First you need a postgres server & db running on your server/machine, then you'd need to replace the user, password and database name + host/port if required in /utils/database.ts